parisadavar/EVT-policy-gradient-RL/README.md

 extreme value theory.
 Numerical experiments highlight the out-performance of our method over common benchmarks, relying on the empirical distribution.
 An application to financial risk management, more precisely to the dynamic hedging of a financial option, is presented

+The GPD_convergence file contains the simulation experiments conducted in a controlled environment, while the NIG_Gammahedging file illustrates the application of our method in financial hedging.